tiodan81/quicksheets/301RouterSetup.md

   }
 ```

-The `^4.13.3` might vary because NPM will install the latest stable version.
+*note:* the version number might not match `^4.13.3` because NPM will install the latest stable version of express.

 ## Setting up the server